zkzoomer/zk-hacks/season-1/1_lets_hash_it_out/README.md

 = \prod_i e(pk, H(m_i))^{\gamma_i} = \prod_i e(g_1, \sigma_i)^{\gamma_i} = e(g_1, \sum_i \gamma_i \cdot \sigma_i)
 $$

 Simply put, if we can write our own blake2 hash as a combination of the other blake2 hashes, then too we can forge the corresponding signature as the same combination of the corresponding signatures!
 Note that 256 is the minimum number of bit arrays necessary to represent an arbitrary 256 bit array.
 A similar way to think about this are vector bases in linear algebra.
-It is obvious the puzzle organisers chose these 256 values at will, as one might expect the chances of 256 random vectors not being enough to represent the 256 dimensional space considerably high.
+We can suspect that the puzzle organisers chose these 256 values at will, as one might expect the chances of 256 random vectors not being enough to represent the 256 dimensional space considerably high.

 But how do we find such combination?
 Let's recall that before signing our message, we hash it via blake2 and then map it into a group element via the Pedersen Hash.
 Since each message $m_i$ has such a hash, we can assemble these into a matrix: